Media Ownership

 - prevent mergers of the “top four” broadcast networks (ABC, CBC, Fox, and NBC).

 FMC is particularly concerned with any effort to further relax the limits on how many radio stations a company can own in a specific market.
-Elements of the broadcast industry have been pushing hard to raise the cap from 8 in the largest market to as many as 12.
+Elements of the broadcast industry have been pushing to raise the cap from 8 in the largest market to as many as 12.

 More info:

 Why the Rule Changes?
-Why Now?

-A Summary of Media Ownership Proceedings: 2002-2010
+A Summary of Media Ownership Proceedings: 2002-2011

 - Fall 2002: FCC Chairman Powell announces intention to wrap all separate media ownership proceedings (broadcast, cable, network, cross-ownership) into one “mega proceeding”